byuwur/stream.html/README.md

 -   **Purpose**: Defines keyboard controls for interacting with the `controller/index.html` overlay.
 -   **Key Configurations**:
     -   `buttons`: Array mapping keys to specific functions like Start, Stop, Pause, etc.
     -   `axes`: Controls the axes for different movements or actions.

--   **Key Configurations**:
-    -   `backgroundType`: Choose between a video or image background.
-    -   `logoOpacity` & `logoScale`: Adjust the visibility and size of your logo.
-    -   `countdownTime`: Set the countdown duration before the stream starts.
-    -   `social`: Customize social media handles and headers displayed during the stream.

 ### `popup.settings.js`